smspillaz/reading/papers/dl/compositional/systematic_generalization_and_emergent_structures_in_transformers_trained_on_structured_tasks.md

 ---
-title: Systematic Generalization and Emergent Structures in Transformers Trained on Structured Tasks
+title: "Systematic Generalization and Emergent Structures in Transformers Trained on Structured Tasks"
 ---
 In this paper they explore how well a transformer can perform tasks like copying, sorting and hierarchical compositions.